Balance-Analytics-io/BALANCE_Media/posts/work-report-cardano-foundation-grant-01-2023-03-30/work-report-cardano-foundation-grant-01-2023-03-30.md

 We explored different open source frameworks and libraries that would position us to have the best chart experience, quality, and future proof advantage.

-Ultimately, after an extensive trade study was performed exploring the solution space, the design decision was made to pursue a __**Sveltekit Web-app with D3.js Charts combo**__.
+Ultimately, after an extensive trade study was performed exploring the solution space, the design decision was made to pursue a **Sveltekit Web-App with D3.js Charts combo**.

-Though this design decision carried significant work and schedule impacts, and a difficult and uncertain path, the fundamental quality and performance under the hood was the driving factor to create a product that will last for years to come.
+Though this design decision carried significant hard work, learning curve, and schedule impacts, the fundamental quality and performance under the hood was the driving decision factor to create a product that will last for years to come.

-The Cardano culture is no stranger to these difficult design decisions for principles.
-This is akin to choosing Haskell for the cardano-node, but for us, a web application of the highest quality visualization experience and design curation.
+The Cardano culture is no stranger to these difficult design decisions based on principles and design ethos.
+This is akin to choosing Haskell for the Cardano-Node.

+But alas!
+The hard work and up front design was worth it in our opinion.
+The visual appeal and crisp feel of the charts will have an amazing exploratory experience and valuable data insights.
+Here's a preview of our __Group Stake Vs Leverage Chart__:

 {% img src="cip50-stake-v-leverage-preview.png" alt="stake v leverage chart" %}

-Please explore and play with the __CIP-50 Charts__ on the website.
+Please explore and play with the [CIP-50 Charts](https://balance-web-app-prod.vercel.app/chartboards/cip50) for the full experience.

 ### Why Sveltekit for the Website & Application?